trentlarson/endorser-ch/README.md

 ## ToDo

-- explore page: add # of confirmations (after they click on the claim)
+- save docs: schema.org, node, javascript

-- report page: who has confirmations for an activity; who has the most activity for a time range
+- report page: who has confirmations for an activity
+- report page: who has the most activity for a time range
+- explore page: add # of confirmations, & DIDs (after they click on the previous claim?)
+- given a user who has a claim, find if anyone in my network endorses them for that
 - gotta report errors to user (eg. "encoded" instead of "jwtEncoded", no event found)
+- change "attendance" table to "action"
+- add created date to each record
 - change the storage in JWT table to have original claim (eg for Confirmations)
+- make record IDs into hashes not sequentially increasing numbers
 - confirm Attended Action, but just show confirmation numbers
 - tests: see above; duplicate JWT data
 - remove duplicate decode in JWT service
 - limit JWT retrieval to a date
 - rework date for consistent preimage: either timestamp or UTC
 - reject duplicate JWT submissions
-- make record IDs into hashes not sequentially increasing numbers
 - allow for event time to check against true time (store as seconds? ug)

 - How do I find the app address or ID?